Co-lexicographically Ordering Automata and Regular Languages -- Part I: Definitions, First Results, and Problems

-Lemma \ref{lem:maximumorderDFAs} established that a DFA $\mt D$ always has a maximum co-lex order $\leq_{\mathcal D}$ , and it will be used in Section \ref{sec:determinization} to prove that both the cardinality and the width of the automaton resulting from the powerset construction applied to any NFA $\mt N $ are fixed-parameter linear in $|\mt N|$ with parameter $\text{width}(\mathcal N)$.
-Since $\leq_{\mathcal D}$ extends any possible co-lex order on $Q$, it realizes the width of the automaton $\mt D$:
+Lemma \ref{lem:maximumorderDFAs} established that a DFA $\mt D$ always has a maximum co-lex order $\leq_{\mathcal D}$.
+This lemma will be used in Section \ref{sec:determinization} to prove that both the cardinality and the width of the automaton resulting from the powerset construction applied to any NFA $\mt N $ are fixed-parameter linear in $|\mt N|$ with parameter $\text{width}(\mathcal N)$.
+Since $\leq_{\mathcal D}$ extends any possible co-lex order on $Q$, it realizes the width of the automaton $\mt D$, as stated in the following lemma.

 \begin{lemma} If $\mt D$ is a DFA then $\text{width}(\leq_{\mathcal D}) = \text{width}({\mathcal D})$. \end{lemma}